 2. Is It Safe to Travel to Tibet?

 Tibet is a safe place to travel just like many other places in Asia.
 Moreover, it can be much safer than a few regions than you have supposed.
 Firstly, it is very safe to get to Tibet by train.
 The Tibet train runs steadily on the world-miracle Qinghai-Tibet Railway, and can bring you smoothly to the plateau from seven gateway cities in mainland China.

 Tibet is a safe place to visit like many other places in Asia.

-Secondly, the region of Tibet has been rapidly grown up in infrastructure construction to meet the needs of tourists from home and abroad.
-Broad and wide national roads, five-star hotels are available now.
-There are seldom crimes or thefts happened as most Tibetans are devote Buddhists, being kind and modest.
-They are are hospitable and friendly to tourists to Tibet.
+Secondly, the region of Tibet has rapidly grown up in infrastructure construction to meet the needs of tourists from home and abroad.
+Broad and wide national roads, and five-star hotels are available now.
+There are seldom crimes or thefts that happened as most Tibetans are devout Buddhists, being kind and modest.
+They are hospitable and friendly to tourists to Tibet.

-Also, as all foreigners are required to tour Tibet with accompanied guide according to the local policy.
+Also, all foreigners are required to tour Tibet with an accompanying guide according to the local policy.
 The guides are all local Tibetans who speak fluent English or other languages.
 Even if you travel solo to Tibet, there is no need to worry too much about the safety issue.